Climate and Average Weather Year Round in Oak Harbor Washington, United States

 In Oak Harbor, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Oak Harbor begins around June 13 and lasts for 3.7 months, ending around October 4.
-On August 2, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 75% of the time, and overcast or mostly cloudy 25% of the time.
+The clearer part of the year in Oak Harbor begins around June 14 and lasts for 3.7 months, ending around October 5.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Oak Harbor varies significantly throughout the year.

-The wetter season lasts 6.3 months, from October 10 to April 21, with a greater than 32% chance of a given day being a wet day.
-The chance of a wet day peaks at 57% on November 17.
+The wetter season lasts 6.3 months, from October 11 to April 22, with a greater than 32% chance of a given day being a wet day.
+The month with the most wet days in Oak Harbor is November, with an average of 16.4 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 56% on November 17.
+The month with the most days of rain alone in Oak Harbor is November, with an average of 16.2 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 56% on November 18.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Oak Harbor experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Oak Harbor.
-The most rain falls during the 31 days centered around November 20, with an average total accumulation of 6.8 inches.
+The month with the most rain in Oak Harbor is November, with an average rainfall of 6.7 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.